 Degradation

-This term describes how a tyre loses performance or grip over time.
+This term degradation describes how a tyre loses performance or grip over time.
 It is different from tyre wear, which refers to the physical wearing away of the tread.

 Delta Time

-Refers to the time difference between two laps or two different cars.
+Delta time refers to the time difference between two laps or two different cars.
 For example, a driver’s best qualifying lap typically has a negative delta compared to their best practice lap due to using a lower fuel load and fresh tyres.

 Diffuser